2018 Hokkaido Eastern Iburi earthquake: Domestic

 Prime Minister Shinzō Abe announced that 25,000 members of the Japan Self-Defense Forces would be deployed to Hokkaido to assist in disaster relief efforts.
 Also, he announced that he would temporarily suspend his campaign to be re-elected as President of the Liberal Democratic Party.
 His competitor, Shigeru Ishiba, also postponed some campaign activities.
 Abe visited Sapporo and Atsuma three days after the earthquake.
 He met with local political leaders and residents who were living at temporary shelters.
 After his visit, the prime minister announced that the government would allocate 540 million yen from reserves to aid in Hokkaido's recovery.

 The Japan national football team cancelled a friendly match scheduled for 7 September against Chile in the Sapporo Dome.
 The team sent their condolences to the victims of the earthquake.

 Rescue teams from Aomori Prefecture and Tokyo traveled to Hokkaido by the Seikan ferry to assist in the relief efforts.

-Nintendo announced that it would postpone its Nintendo Direct series release in light of the disaster.
-The Direct was postponed for a week.
+Nintendo postponed its Nintendo Direct series release for a week in light of the disaster.

 Facebook activated its safety check in response to the earthquake.
 Emperor Akihito and Empress Michiko visited Atsuma on 15 November to get in touch with the victims of the earthquake and landslides.
 Akihito also surveyed the area impacted by the landslides.